psiri/nixos-config/README.md

 ## Resources

-The following are some of the NixOS resources I use constanty:
+The following are some of the NixOS resources I use constantly:

 * [NixOS Package Search](https://search.nixos.org/packages?channel=23.11) - The quickest way to search for packages
 * [NixOS Options Search](https://search.nixos.org/options?channel=23.11) - The quickest way to search for Nix configuration options you might care about